wojtekwanczyk/domain-scraper/README.md

   send-summary    Read domains from file and send email with update to DOMAIN_SUBSCRIBERS

 ## TODO:
+ - [x] move scanned emails to separate dir to avoid duplication
+ - [ ] add html alternative message template + use it
  - [ ] add setup.py, entrypoint and test building
- - [ ] add html alternative message template + use it
  - [ ] create separate config file (INPUT_DIR, DB_FILE, DOMAINS_SUBSCRIBERS)
  - [ ] add logging and remove all prints
  - [ ] add option for send-summary to send all emails instead of only new emails